 Your game hosting servers will really be put to work for synchronous multi-player games.
 When two or more players are engaging in real time action (Fortnite, CS:GO and the like), a powerful server must be used to ensure the low latency network connections that make rapid play possible.

-The type of game you’re developing will impact your choice of game server infrastructure.
+The type of game you’re developing will impact your choice of game server infrastructure for hosting a game server.
 If your game is suitable for peer-to-peer networking, you don’t need to set up a game hosting server at all – your players will connect directly to each other’s computers and won’t need game server hosting to support the event.

 If you’re hosting games like Minecraft or CS:GO, a dedicated game server will provide you with the computing resources required to run the game efficiently and deliver an exceptional experience for your players.